mageworx/shopify-help-center/src/docs/apo/installation.md

 # Customize your app

-## When you log in as an Admin, the first thing that catches the eyes is a slick and well-designed new User Interface.
-The new design is responsive and touch-friendly.
+## When you log in as an Admin, the first thing that catches the eyes is a slick and well-designed new User Interface

 This represents a significant improvement upon the previous version of the panel that looked, frankly speaking, quite out-of-date.